Green & Sustainable Businesses In Scotland

-Learn about green and eco-friendly businesses in Scotland - find out what they are doing to be eco-friendly, and find attractions, accommodation and places to eat for your trip.
+Learn about green and sustainable businesses in Scotland - find out what they are doing to be eco-friendly, and find attractions, accommodation and places to eat for your trip.

 Crafty Distillery’s award-winning Hill & Harbour Gin gets its delicious taste from wild growing botanicals harvested by hand from the Galloway countryside.
 Create your own inventive cocktails and receive an in-depth tour of the distillery.

 Order a glass of delicious gin or a dram from Scotland's first carbon-neutral distillery.
 Eden Mill's striking bottles are deliberately sized to reduce waste turnover and use nearly 20% less glass than the average drinks brand.

 This restaurant works closely with local food and drink suppliers including Macsween Haggis, Graham's Dairy and The Fish People.
 They have also switched their takeaway orders to smarter packaging, made from extractions of juice and sugarcane.

 Loch Arthur Farm Shop and Café Dumfries

 Loch Arthur is part of a working community that looks after people with learning disabilities, many of whom work in the bustling café and shop.
 Everything served and on display is made using the finest organic ingredients, grown and reared on the farm, or sourced locally.